tokkonopapa/WordPress-IP-Geo-Block/ip-geo-block/README.txt

   When you click an external hyperlink on admin screens, http referrer will be eliminated to hide a footprint of your site.

 * **Multiple source of IP Geolocation databases:**
-  [MaxMind GeoLite free databases](http://www.maxmind.com "MaxMind - IP Geolocation and Online Fraud Prevention") and [IP2Location LITE databases](http://www.ip2location.com/ "IP Address Geolocation to Identify Website Visitor's Geographical Location") can be installed in this plugin.
+  [MaxMind GeoLite2 free databases](http://www.maxmind.com "MaxMind - IP Geolocation and Online Fraud Prevention") (it requires PHP 5.4.0+) and [IP2Location LITE databases](http://www.ip2location.com/ "IP Address Geolocation to Identify Website Visitor's Geographical Location") can be installed in this plugin.
 Also free Geolocation REST APIs and whois information can be available for audit purposes.
   Father more, if you use CloudFlare or CloudFront as a reverse proxy service, you can install the [dedicated API class libraries](http://www.ipgeoblock.com/article/api-class-library.html "CloudFlare & CloudFront API class library | IP Geo Block") for these services.

 * **Customizing response:**